esotericenderman/inflamity/docs/ISSUES.md

 - Placed fire appears as if it's on a block when it appears on leaves and other surfaces.
 - Fire charges are consumed even when no fire starts, but flint and steels don't take durability.
+- Fire charges cannot be thrown in the offhand.
+- Fire charges can be thrown in the main hand and at the same time another item can be used in the offhand.

 ## Won't Fix